aiidateam/aiida-tutorials/docs/sections/data/index.rst

     .. link-button:: querying
         :type: ref
-        :text: Querying for data
+        :text: Querying
         :classes: btn-light text-left stretched-link font-weight-bold
     ^^^^^^^^^^^^

-    Here you can learn all about how to look - or query - for your data using the `QueryBuilder`.
+    Here you can learn all about how to look - or query - for your data using the ``QueryBuilder``.

     +++++++++++++
     .. list-table::